neeharika-kotimreddy/cs6850-finalproject/README.md

 # Cascade Models with Transaction Costs and Temporal Components

 This project extends the classical Watts threshold model by incorporating transaction costs and temporal components to analyze cascading behavior in networks.
 The study provides insights into the impact of these factors on cascade frequency, size, and nature, with applications in domains such as financial markets and social networks.
+This is my final project for the class CS 6850: Structure of Information Networks, which I took at Cornell the fall 2024 semester.

 ## Description